j-roskopf/KotlinWarningBaselineGenerator/README.md

 * Remove

-Baselines can be deleted via `./gradlew removeKotlinWarningBaseline` Baseliens for a specific module can be done via `./gradlew :<MODULE>:removeKotlinWarningBaseline`
+Baselines can be deleted via `./gradlew removeKotlinWarningBaseline` Baselines for a specific module can be done via `./gradlew :<MODULE>:removeKotlinWarningBaseline`

 ## Adding To Your Project